 Toyooka wicker crafts Toyooka kiryu zaiku

-Toyooka Kiryu Zaiku is wickerwork produced in Toyooka City, Hyogo Prefecture.
-The origins of the craft are found in the baskets woven from Salix koriyanagi, a species of willow naturally growing in the area around the Maruyama River; in the era, when Toyooka was a thriving castle town, basket weaving was established as a local industry.
+Toyooka Wicker Crafts, called Toyooka Kiryu Zaiku in Japanese, is wickerwork produced around Toyooka City, Hyogo Prefecture.
+The origins of the craft are found in the baskets woven from Salix koriyanagi, a species of willow naturally growing in the area around the Maruyama River, and when Toyooka was a thriving castle town, basket weaving was established as a local industry.
 Their characteristic features are natural textures and the durability of strong and supple willow.
 Every piece is hand-woven by artisans, and overflowing with warmth.
 They are practical traditional crafts quietly blending into our daily modern life.
-There are a wide variety of weaving techniques: six different types of basic weaving, 33 types of in-fill weaving, and 18 different styles of finishing for the basket rims.
+There are various weaving techniques: six different types of basic weaving, 33 types of in-fill weaving, and 18 different styles of finishing for the basket rims.
 By combining them, an extensive range of shapes can be created.
-The main traditional articles are deep round baskets, and square containers with lids used as a lunch box; however, recently, Kiryu Zaiku handbags designed in modern styles are gaining in popularity.
+The main traditional articles are deep round baskets, and square containers with lids used as a lunch box.
+Recently, Kiryu Zaiku handbags designed in modern styles are also gaining popularity.

 General Production Process

 - 1. Weaving the bottom The production work starts from weaving the bottom section.
 Willow rods to be used as uprights called tateri are laid flat, and fine willow called amiso are flat-woven through them to create the bottom of the basket.

 - 2. Weaving the lid Next, the lid section is woven.
 Adjustments are made at this stage, so that the lid is larger than the tateri of the woven bottom section.
 Finer and particularly beautiful willow are used for weaving the lid.